y-u-s-u-f/AppsList/README.md

 - [Xcode](https://developer.apple.com/xcode/) - Development environment (Free).
 - [Zepp](https://apps.apple.com/us/app/zepp/id1524540481) - Health and fitness app for Zepp devices (Free).
 - [Zoom](zoom.us) - No explanation needed

-Please note that the links provided are based on the names of the apps, so you may want to verify them as app names and URLs can change over time.
-If you have any further questions or need information about any specific app from this list, please let me know!